Bread and salt: Jewish culture

 A similar practice also exists among Jews in the Diaspora and in Israel.
-After the ceremony of Kiddush, a piece of Challah is dipped in salt and eaten.
-The Challah is a staple food eaten on special occasions, like holidays and weddings, as well as every Saturday.
+After the ceremony of kiddush, a piece of challah is dipped in salt and eaten.
+The challah is a staple food eaten on special occasions, like holidays and weddings, as well as every shabbat.
 Bread and salt were also used in the past at welcoming ceremonies, given to respected persons.

 Iranian culture

-In the Iranian culture when a guest is welcomed into the home, it's said that they have eaten bread and salt, and this leads to loyalty of the guest.
+In Iranian culture, when a guest is welcomed into the home, it is said that they have eaten bread and salt, which this leads to loyalty of the guest.

-United Kingdom

-In Northern England and Scotland the tradition is observed on New Year's Day, where the first individual to enter a house may be required by tradition to bring bread, salt and coal.

 In space

 With the advent of the Soviet space program, this tradition has spread into space, where appropriately small packages of bread and salt are used nowadays.
 It was observed at the Apollo–Soyuz Test Project and the Salyut programme, when crackers and salt tablets were used in the spaceship.
 Bread chunks and salt were used as a welcome at the Mir space station, a tradition that was extended on the International Space Station.
 Bread and salt are also used to welcome cosmonauts returning to Earth.